coder/docs/getting-started/intellij.md

    **Memory**, **Disk**, and **GPU** allocations as-is.

 1. Scroll to the bottom and click **Create workspace**.
 The dialog will close, allowing you to see the main workspace page.
-On the right-hand side, you can track the workspace build process using the **Build log**.
+You can track the workspace build process using the **Build log**on the right-hand side.

 ![Create a workspace](../assets/getting-started/create-workspace-intellij.png)